 What you need to know about private student loans

 Students may consider applying for private loans to be used as a supplemental resources for college costs.
-Lenders must provide multiple, detailed loan disclosure statements that require active completion on the part of the borrow and co-borrower.
+Lenders must provide multiple, detailed loan disclosure statements that require active completion on the part of the borrower and co-borrower.